jzoran05/demo-akka/akka-kotlin-sample/readme.md

 # Akka Kotlin Samples

+0) Deploy as a Cluster (from IDE)
-- Deploy as Docker container
+1) Deploy as a single Docker container
-- Use Akka Management (Cluster) HTTP
+2) Use Akka Management (Cluster) HTTP

-## Instructions
+3) Deploy as a Cluster (using multiple Docker containers)
+4) Use Cluster Bootstrap - Local Config
+5) Use Cluster Bootstrap - Kubernetes

+## 0) Deploy as a Cluster (from IDE) - SimpleClusterApp.kt

+### 1.1) Deploy from IDE

-Use kotlin.bat xx.jar to start the jar
+Note: Use kotlin.bat xx.jar to start the jar

 Open application.conf